roadrunner-server/roadrunner-docs/docs/en/customization/build.md

 ::: tab Docker

-You can simplify the build process by using the Docker image.
-It builds the application server and starts it automatically after building, without needing you to install Golang or other dependencies on your computer.
+Using the Docker image simplifies the build process by automatically building the RoadRunner binary and storing it in the `/usr/bin/` folder.
+This eliminates the need to install Golang or other dependencies on your computer.
+Once the build is complete, Docker will automatically start the RoadRunner server.

 **Here is an example of Dockerfile**